-Namasté Labratories in trademark and copyright infringement suit arising from defendant’s distribution of organic hair care products in Namasté Labratories, LLC v.
+Namasté Laboratories in trademark and copyright infringement suit arising from defendant’s distribution of organic hair care products in Namasté Laboratories, LLC v.
 ASNC Sales & Marketing et al. (S.D.
 Fla.)

 World Kitchen in trade dress and counterfeiting action involving consumer houseware products in World Kitchen, LLC, et al. v.
 Big Lots, Inc., et al. (N.D.
 Ill.)

 CPI in trademark infringement suit involving a major photography studio chain brand name in Picture Me Press, LLC v.
 CPI Corp. et al. (N.D.
 Ohio)

 Springline Architects and homeowners in obtaining summary judgment on behalf of the defendants in a copyright suit involving luxury residential architectural designs; the decision of the district court was affirmed by the US Court of Appeals for the Third Circuit in Barefoot Architecture, Inc. v.
 Bunge, et al. (D. Virgin Islands)

 Livoti AIA in copyright infringement action involving commercial architectural designs for regional bank structures in Livoti v.
 Minotola National Bank, et al. (D.N.J.)

 University of Illinois College of Law, 1997, J.D.

 US Court of Appeals for the Ninth Circuit